Step 17: In-browser terminal — Phase 1 and Phase 2 in one tab

 17e.
 Security note

 ttyd listens on all network interfaces (0.0.0.0) by default, which is what makes it reachable from an iPad.
 This also means any device on your local network can open a terminal on your Mac mini.
-This is acceptable for a trusted home network — if you use public or shared networks, stop the agent before connecting:
+This is acceptable for a trusted home network — if you use public or shared networks, stop the daemon before connecting:

-launchctl unload ~/Library/LaunchAgents/nl.researchvault.ttyd.plist
+sudo launchctl unload /Library/LaunchDaemons/nl.researchvault.ttyd.plist